 My Inspiration page shares some quotes of others that express nicely the appeal of this great activity of hiking.

-At the heart of this website is my Hikes and Trails section where I provide write-ups for nearly 60 hikes in the San Gabriel Mountains as well as some in Griffith Park and Hawaii.
+At the heart of this website is my Hikes and Trails section where I provide write-ups for more than 60 hikes in the San Gabriel Mountains as well as some in Griffith Park, the Verdugo Mountains, Joshual Tree National Park, and some hike reports from Hawaii.

 Dan's Hiking Blog offers reports and photos of hikes I've done since June 2010 and provides opportunity for reader comments.

-I trust that Dan's Hiking Pages will foster in you an enjoyment of hiking and assist you as you hit the trail.
+I trust that Dan's Hiking Pages and Blog will foster in you an enjoyment of hiking and assist you as you hit the trail.
 Happy hiking!

 Dan Simpson